Gilueame/thedaywefightback.drupal/README.md

 ## Compatibility

-This is a Drupal 7.x module.
+This is a Drupal 7.x module, requires PHP >= 5.2.

 ## Installation